-Before information is communicated to the public in regard to the LDMG's response and / or recovery processes it must be approved by the Chairperson of the LDMG as stipulated in Section A 'Media Policy' of this Plan.
-Other agencies are able to communicate with the media under their own organisations policies in regard to their own operational duties.
+Before information is communicated to the public in regards to the LDMG's response and / or recovery processes it must be approved by the TRC Mayor as stipulated in Section A 'Media Policy' of this plan.
+Other agencies are able to communicate with the media under their own organisations policies in regards to their own operational duties.
 A guide to dealing with the media can be found in Section 1.